AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 >[!TAB Success Criteria]

 In the segment builder, you can see the estimated number of qualified profiles.
-If you are working with the training sandbox data, you will have around 753 qualified profiles out of 1.29 K.
+If you are working with the training sandbox data, you have around 753 qualified profiles out of 1.29 K.

 >[!NOTE]
 >It can take up to 24 hours for the segment membership to appear for existing profiles, as the existing profiles need to be backfilled.